 - information to defend the assertion that Australia was invaded

-- an empathy for the losses suffered through European exploration and subsequent colonisation.
+- empathy for the losses suffered through European exploration and subsequent colonisation.

 A great addition to your collection of First Nations resources

 The content in this poster addresses the cross-curricular priority of Aboriginal and Torres Strait Islander Histories and Culture.
-It could also be used to guide conversations with your students in conjunction with NAIDOC Week celebrations.
+It could also guide conversations with your students in conjunction with NAIDOC Week celebrations.